wcklyaditya/smart_room/README.md

 		1. heat_temp      = [16, 18]   //in degC
 		2. cold_temp      = [18, 16]   //in degC
 		3. humi_threshold = [80, 90]   //in percentage
+	5. Might have to install ESPAsyncWebServer and ESPAsyncTCP for things to work.
+Use https://bit.ly/3wY1H6h from Molemi IOT to download.